polterguy/polterguy.github.io/documentation/magic/index.md

 menu item in your dashboard, ensure you show your system endpoints, while filtering on _"magic/system"_.
-Most of these endpoints are for internal use through the Magic dashboard, and should as a general rule of thumb _not_ be consumed directly by you - But some of these endpoints are useful for things such as implementing authentication and authorisation in your own frontend as you consume Magic.
+Most of these endpoints are for internal use through the Magic dashboard, and should as a general rule of thumb _not_ be consumed directly by you - But some of these endpoints are useful for things such as implementing authentication and authorisation in your own code.

 Notice, all endpoints that requires authorization of some sort assumes a valid JWT token is transmitted in the `Authorization` HTTP header as a _"Bearer"_ type of token, and if not, the user will not be